-Historic District means an area:
+Historic District means an area: which contains:

-- A. Which contains one of the following: - 1.
-A concentration, linkage, or continuity of cultural resources, where at least fifty percent of the structures or elements retain significant historic integrity (a "geographic Historic District"); or - 2.
-A thematically-related grouping of cultural resources which contribute to each other and are unified aesthetically by plan or physical development, and which have been designated or determined eligible for designation as a historic district by the Historic Preservation Officer, or Qualified Designee, the Board, or City Council or is listed in the National Register of Historic Places or the California Register of Historical Resources, or is a California Historical Landmark or a California Point of Historical Interest (a "thematic Historic District"). - B. The historic district must meet one or more of the following criteria: - 1.
+A. Which contains one of the following:

+- 1. a-A concentration, linkage, or continuity of cultural resources, where at least fifty percent of the structures or elements retain significant historic integrity-(a "geographic Historic District"); or - 2. a-A thematically-related grouping of cultural resources which contribute to each other and are unified aesthetically by plan or physical development, and which have been designated or determined eligible for designation as a historic district by the Historic Preservation Officer, or Qualified Designee, the Board, or City Council or is listed in the National Register of Historic Places or the California Register of Historical Resources, or is a California Historical Landmark or a California Point of Historical Interest (a "thematic Historic District"). - B. In addition to either 1 or 2 above, the area also The historic district must meet one or more of the following criteria: - 1.
 Exemplifies or reflects special elements of the City's cultural, social, economic, political, aesthetic, engineering, architectural, or natural history; - 2.
-Is identified with persons or events significant in local, State, or national history; - Embodies distinctive characteristics of a style, type, period, or method of construction, or is a valuable example of the use of indigenous materials or craftsmanship; - 4.
+Is identified with persons or events significant in local, State, or national history; - 3.
+Embodies distinctive characteristics of a style, type, period, or method of construction, or is a valuable example of the use of indigenous materials or craftsmanship; - 4.
 Represents the work of notable builders, designers, or architects; - 5.
 Embodies a collection of elements of architectural design, detail, materials or craftsmanship that represent a significant structural or architectural achievement or innovation; - 6.
 Reflects significant geographical patterns, including those associated with different eras of settlement and growth, particular transportation modes, or distinctive examples of park or community planning; - 7.
 Conveys a sense of historic and architectural cohesiveness through its design, setting, materials, workmanship, or association; or - 8.
 Has yielded or may be likely to yield, information important in history or prehistory.

-Historic Preservation Officer means the staff meeting the Department of the Interior, National

-Park Service requirements, as set forth in Appendix A to Title 36, Part 61 and as selected by the Community & Economic Development Director, or his/her designee, to administer the Cultural Resources program, including support to the Board and management of both the Administrative and Board Certificate of Appropriateness processes.
+"Historic Preservation Officer" is means the person staff meeting the Department of the Interior, National Park Service requirements, as set forth in Appendix A to Title 36, Part 61 and as selected by the Community & Development Economic Development Director, or his/her designee, for the City of Riverside and appointed by the City Manager to administer the Cultural Resources program, including professional support to the Board and, management of both the Administrative and Board's Certificate of Appropriateness process.
+The Historic Preservation Officer shall meet the requirements of the Department of the Interior, National Park Service as set forth in appendix A to Title 36, Part 61 (Professional Qualification Standards).